 - Determine the Available Carbs.
 Since fibre is not broken down in the process of digestion, it does not affect blood glucose, and therefore needs to be subtracted from the Total Carbohydrate determined in (3).
 The Canadian recommendations are to subtract out all of the grams of dietary fibre (versus American guidelines which suggest subtracting out half of the dietary fibre).

 In our example, Dietary Fibre is 5g, so 24g total carbs minus 5g fibre = 19g available carbs (per serving).

 - Determine the expected serving size.
 How much of this food would you expect your child to eat?
-Are you going to put 2 cups in the bowl? or 1/3 of a cup?
+Are you going to put 2 cups in the bowl, or 1/3 of a cup?
+15g or 45g weight?

 - Calculate the carb content of the expected serving size.
 You need to do a bit more math to determine the carb content for the number of servings you expect your child to eat. (*Note: Both methods are shown below, but the weight method tends to be more accurate.)